austenc/statamic-instagram-feed/README.md

 ### This version of the addon is only for Statamic 3+

-_This is a premium addon which adds a fieldtype which gets images from instagram profiles.
+_This addon adds a fieldtype which gets images from instagram profiles.
+It uses web scraping under the hood, so beware, if Instagram changes something it may have issues!
+Generally, it's pretty stable._
-The addon is proprietary software, please buy a license on the Statamic marketplace to use it.
-Thank you_!

 **For example:**